 Being a small town, Haiku-Pauwela does not have a public transit system used by locals to get to and from work.

 Haiku-Pauwela is an extremely ethnically-diverse town.
 The people who call Haiku-Pauwela home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Haiku-Pauwela residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Haiku-Pauwela include German, Portuguese, English, and French .
+The greatest number of Haiku-Pauwela residents report their race to be White, followed by Asian.
+Important ancestries of people in Haiku-Pauwela include German, English, Irish, French, and Portuguese.

 The most common language spoken in Haiku-Pauwela is English.
-Other important languages spoken here include Pacific Island languages and Spanish.
+Other important languages spoken here include Spanish and Pacific Island languages.